 * Built-in gain

 * Basis of stocks & debts

 * Fringe benefits

 After reading Chapter 5, participants will be able to:

-4. Identify S corporation owner compensation and distribution options noting reasonable compensation requirements, related party rules, S corporation distribution taxation, tax year choices, fringe benefits, and specifying when the Form 1120S must be filed.
+4. Identify S corporation owner compensation and distribution options recognizing reasonable compensation requirements, related party rules, S corporation distribution taxation, tax year choices, fringe benefits, and specifying when Form 1120S must be filed.

 After studying the materials in Chapter 5, answer the exam questions 69 to 80.

 At the start of Chapter 6, participants should identify the following topics for study: